karam-mustafa/laravel-query-helper/README.md

 Features
 --------
+- Update Helper
     - Update multi records in one query.
+- Delete Helper
+    - Delete large data by splitting the query into smaller queries.
+    - Drop custom tables from the database.
+    - Drop all tables from the database.
+- Optimizing
     - Chunk a large query to smaller pieces.

 Installation
 ------------